wonambi-python/wonambi/docs/source/gui/analysis.rst

 Any remainder is discarded.

 Chunking ``by longest run`` gathers all relevant signal cut up into the longest continuous (uninterrupted) segments.
-For instance, if in the sleep cycle selected there is a run of 10 minutes of REM, with another isolated 30s epoch of REM cut off from the rest, this option will return two segments, one 10 minutes long and one 30s long.
+For example, if in the sleep cycle selected there is a run of 10 minutes of REM, with another isolated 30s epoch of REM cut off from the rest, this option will return two segments, one 10 minutes long and one 30s long.

 Location
 --------

 Next, you will see ``Channel group`` and ``Channel(s)``.
 You may select signal from several channels within a same group.

-If you have delimited cycles (see notes_), the cycle indices will appear under ``Cycle(s)``.
-You may select one or several cycles.
+If you have delimited cycles (see :ref:`notes`), the cycle indices will appear under ``Cycle(s)``.
+You may select one or several cycles in which to find epochs or events.
 If no cycle is selected, data selection will ignore cycles.

-Under ``Stage(s)``, select in which stage or stages to find spindles.
+You may also select one or several ``Stage(s)`` in which to find epochs or events.
 If no stage is selected, data selection will ignore stages.

 Rejection